This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 With an infant brain damage lawsuit, you have the opportunity to recover monetary damages to help your child.
 You can also seek punitive damages designed to punish the responsible parties.

-In addition, you can also ask for money that will cover current medical bills as well as those you expect to have in the future for your injured child.
+In addition, you can also ask for money that will cover current medical bills and those you expect to have in the future for your injured child.
 Your compensation may also cover any lost wages.

 Filing an infant brain damage lawsuit may not be the first thing you consider after coming to grips with your child’s injury.
-However, keep in mind that the sooner you file a lawsuit, the better.
+However, remember that the sooner you file a lawsuit, the better.

 Get Matched with a Leading Birth Injury Attorney in Your Area